2018 United States House of Representatives elections in Washington: Results

+By county

 District 3

 The 3rd congressional district encompasses the southernmost portion of western and central Washington.
 It includes the counties of Lewis, Pacific, Wahkiakum, Cowlitz, Clark, Skamania, and Klickitat, and a small sliver of southern Thurston county.
-The district has a PVI of R+4.
-The incumbent is Republican Jaime Herrera Beutler, who has represented the district since 2011.
+The district had a PVI of R+4.
+The incumbent was Republican Jaime Herrera Beutler, who had represented the district since 2011.
 She was re-elected with 62% of the vote in 2016.